faris1702/WLC_Configuration/README.md

 <b><ins>Step 2: Power on switch</b></ins><br>
 - Once all the devices are placed into the workspace, the Switch needs to be powered on
 - Click on SW1
-- Then select the "AC-POWER-SUPPLY" module on the bottom right, click and drag it into the physical switch empty space (right side of physical switch).
+- Then select the "AC-POWER-SUPPLY" module on the bottom right, hold and drag it into the physical switch empty space (right side of physical switch).
 There will be 2 empty spaces and you can place it in any one of them.<br>
   ![SW_Physical](SW_Physical.JPG)<br><br>

 <b><ins>Step 3: Connect the devices together</b></ins><br>